ltf1116/PythonTest/README.md

-some personal tests for python
+some personal tests for python.